ciscops/ansible-ssm-upgrade/README.md

   - SSHPass

 ## Update Directory File
-We have included a sample directory but you will need to update the directory with your hosts, usernames, and passwords before you run the playbook.
+We have included a sample directory but you will need to update the directory file with your hosts, usernames, and passwords before you run the playbook.

 ## SSM OnPrem Patch
 The patch playbook will require that two files are present in the playbook directory.
 You can find the most recent patch here:  https://software.cisco.com/download/home/286285506/type/286285517/os/Linux/release/8-202006